SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Appendix

 \subsubsection{Reflection \& Refinement}

-For the Reflection \& Refinement dimension, we first generate Chain-of-Thought (CoT) solutions containing deliberate errors.
-To create these erroneous CoTs, one of the six error types defined in Fig.~\ref{fig.cotmistaks2} (e.g., arithmetic number error, skipped step) is uniformly sampled and injected into a correct CoT.
-The ground truth for the reflection sub-task is then the specific name of the introduced error type and its order number.
-For the subsequent refinement sub-task, direct verification of the LLM-corrected CoT is complex.
-Instead, we evaluate the refined CoT by using GPT-4o to generate a final answer based upon it.
-The LLM is considered to have successfully passed the refinement task if this GPT-4o-generated answer matches the ground truth of the original seed question.
+For the Reflection \& Refinement dimension, we first generate CoT solutions containing deliberate errors.
+To create these erroneous CoTs, one of the six error types defined in Fig.~\ref{fig.cotmistaks2} (\eg arithmetic number error and skipped step) is uniformly sampled and injected into a correct CoT.